Graduate School Contacts and Policies

 Thesis and Dissertation fees are not covered by Graduate Scholarships.

-For Electronic Theses and Dissertations (ETD), all students are required to pay:
+For Electronic Theses and Dissertations (ETD), each student may be required to pay a publishing fee.

 Students may also order bound copies or copyright registration for an additional charge.

 Additional miscellaneous fee information is listed with appropriate dates in the Schedule of Classes booklet each semester.